 The UPC is a new patent court that will eventually have exclusive competence for disputes relating to infringement and validity of all European patents, potentially in all EU states in the future.

-Rulings of the UPC will have effect in the territories of all member states participating in the project, providing an opportunity for central enforcement of patent rights in Europe (as well as central revocation).
-You can read more about the Unified Patent Court here.
+Rulings of the UPC will have effect in the territories of all member states participating in the project, providing an opportunity for central enforcement of patent rights in Europe, but brining about the risk of central revocation at this newly created forum.

 The UPC will be the only court competent to hear disputes related to UPs.
 Consequently, it will have exclusive competence for this new patent type.

 However, during an initial transitional period of 7 years, the UPC will share competence with the national patent courts over the existing traditional European patents (granted and validated as a bundle of national patents).
 The choice of the competent court for these traditional “bundle” European patents will be determined by the place of the first court action.
 Hence, a first court action started before a national court will determine that a given bundle of patents validated from a specific European patent will remain in the competence of the national courts (like it is now, under the current system).
 Conversely, if a first court action is started before the UPC, the “bundle” will become locked within the competence of UPC.

 Consequently, the patent proprietors who are worried about this new forum and do not want 3rd parties starting actions before the UPC against their classical “bundle” European patents may expressly opt these patents out of the new system by filing an “Opt-out application” (or, simply “opt-out)”.

 Opt-outs can be filed at any time till the end of the 7 years transitional period and for as long as no court action has been filed determining the competent court.